I used to be terrible at setting boundaries at work.

 2. Prioritize Important Work

 I’ve found it important to have clear goals and project plans that are aligned with my supervisor.
-In my work plan, I’m able to map out the projects milestones and due dates.
+In my work plan, I’m able to map out the project milestones and due dates.
 This enables me to be able to look ahead to see when my workload will be heavier or lighter.

 When I see that there will be particularly busy times, I am able to adjust the workload by moving certain tasks forward to a less busy week, by asking for help, or by requesting to push off certain deadlines.

-I also use the “Eisenhower Matrix” to determine what is a “must do” vs. a “nice to do.”
+I also use the “Eisenhower Matrix” to determine what is a “must-do” vs. a “nice to do.”
 I try to spend the majority of my time on things that are of high importance.
 This provides a framework for me to be able to communicate when things are of low importance.

 3. Define Ownership